 If this sounds all too familiar, you may need some type of administrative support in order to effectively manage alternative payment models.
 This is especially true for smaller organizations, which often lack the staff, financial resources, and IT infrastructure that their large-scale counterparts have to keep up with changing economic environments.

-Small Organizations Seeking Help in 2018
+Small Hospitals and Practices Seeking RCM Help in 2018

 To help reduce overhead costs, speed up preauthorizations, improve claim processing efficiency, increase coding accuracy, or streamline billing to speed up payments, many smaller organizations turned to service experts and partners to help improve their revenue cycle management in 2017.
 This trend is likely to grow in 2018 and beyond, say executives.